View the pay and benefits our senior officers receive for their role in running the City of Westminster.

 As part of our complex organisation, officers are collectively responsible for a budget of almost £1 billion and for the delivery of hundreds of services in the heart of London.
 Their efforts have helped us consistently levy the lowest or 2nd lowest Council Tax in England since the current system of local taxation was introduced in 1993.

-As an ambitious team, we are proud to have been endorsed by the Audit Commission as one of the most efficient and high performing councils in the country.
+We are an ambitious council and use our resources effectively.
+Our external auditors (Grant Thornton) have endorsed this in their latest Value for Money (VfM) assessment.
+They’ve said that the Council are both financially sustainable and have secured economy, efficiency and effectiveness in use of our resources.
 We continue to believe that to employ the best people and get the best results for the many residents, businesses and visitors in our city, we must be prepared to pay competitive salaries.

 If you have any questions about our executive pay, you can contact our media team on 020 7641 2259.